hleclerc/PrepArg/README.md

 # And now ?

-This code is under the LGPLv3 license, so... feel free to use it
+This code is under the LGPLv3 license.

-If you want to add new functionnalities, you are very welcome !
+New functionnalities are very welcome !